simphony/simphony-common/doc/source/hdf5_storage.rst

 HDF5 Storage
 ============

-Cuds containers can be stored in HDF5 files using the :class:`~.H5File` class.
-The provided api is a currently a reduced version of the Modeling Engine api and supports adding and manipulating CUDS containers.
+Cuds containers can be stored in HDF5 files using the :class:`~.H5CUDS` class.
+The provided api is currently a reduced version of the Modelling Engine api and supports adding and manipulating CUDS containers.
 Please also note that returned containers from the get methods are live proxy objects on top of the HDF5 storage (in contrast to the common offline save and read operations).

 HDF5 Stored Layout
 ------------------

 Data are stored in HDF5 files using a separate layout for each type of CUDS container.
-The stored layout of the containers is provided bellow using a pseudo-uml description for the HDF5 based layout of the data stored in the files.
+The stored layout of the containers is provided below using a pseudo-uml description for the HDF5 based layout of the data stored in the files.

 .. warning::

-   This is the provisional storage layout and is under continues development.
+   This is the provisional storage layout and is under continuous development.
 Backwards compatibility is not expected to be supported before version 1.0.0 of the simphony-common library.

 .. rubric:: Lattice